 Review Past Virginia Sessions (1994-2013) Legislation, http://leg1.state.va.us

 Sign up now, before session even begins so you can adjust your settings and get used to checking on bills.

 Usually R.S. starts posting bills after January 1st, on the R.S. website you can post comments publically and you can create your own list of bills to track for no charge.
 But there is no email notification for bills being posted, assigned to a committee and placed on a hearing docket, any amendments or bill movement.
 You must remember to check each bill everyday with this site.

-If you would like share Posts or Action Alerts with other people just go to the bottom of the specific post you would like to share and you’ll see a row of icons.
+If you would like share Posts from this blog with other people just go to the bottom of the specific post you would like to share and you’ll see a row of icons.
 You can email the post to friends or family, you can share it on Facebook or Twitter or if you have a blog of your own you can re-blog the post.

-Take few minutes this week to find out who your Delegate and Senator are, introduce yourself to them, save their Richmond contact information (for when they arrive in Richmond on January 14th) somewhere you can easily access it during G.A. session, also decide how and if you plan on tracking bills during session and if you want to follow this blog.
+Take few minutes in the next 2 weeks to find out who your Delegate and Senator are OR will be, introduce yourself to them, save their Richmond contact information (for when they arrive in Richmond) somewhere you can easily access it during G.A. session, also decide how and if you plan on tracking bills during session and if you want to follow this blog.
 Then you can enjoy the holidays knowing you haven’t missed any alerts or bills in the interim and you’ll be ready when